jcoliz/WindowsAiEdgeLabCV/README.md

 4/27/2019 9:06:27 AM: Recognized {"results":[{"label":"Mug","confidence":1.0}],"metrics":{"evaltimeinms":1500,"cycletimeinms":0}}
 ```

-Finally, beck on the development machine, we can monitor device to cloud (D2C) messages from VS Code to ensure the messages are going up.
+Finally, back on the development machine, we can monitor device to cloud (D2C) messages from VS Code to ensure the messages are going up.

 1. In VS Code, open the "Azure IoT Hub Devices" pane.
 1. Locate the device there named "ai-edge-lab-device".